sroehling/MailShredder/MailCleaner/emailAcctDeletionSettingsGoogleApps.md

 the name after @ symbol) is customized for the business or organization rather than "@gmail.com".

-In MailCleaner, if an account is added with a Google Apps email address, MailCleaner configures the account with the same [default message deletion settings as Gmail][GmailDeletionSettings] email addresses.
+In Email Purger, if an account is added with a Google Apps email address, Email Purger configures the account with the same [default message deletion settings as Gmail][GmailDeletionSettings] email addresses.

 [GoogleAppsInfo]:http://www.google.com/apps/intl/en/index.html